Tiltify/api/docs/endpoints/fundraising-events-id-campaigns.md

-# GET /causes/:id/campaigns
+# GET /fundraising-events/:id/campaigns

-Retrieves the campaigns which support a cause.
+Retrieves the campaigns which support a fundraising event.

 ```js
 {